Simple Java Mail Features

 mailer.sendMail(email);

-Advanced batch processing
+Advanced pooled batch processing

 Refer to the configuration section for details.